The Friend/Enemy Distinction

 Finally, remember that the battle belongs to the Lord.
 I noted above that the friend/foe distinction really only gets pathological when we are afraid deep down (however much we may boast and bluster on the outside) that our side is losing.
 This, I think, explains in part the increasing shrillness and zeal for purity among some conservative Christian ranks.
 Convinced that the enemy of radical moral revisionism is inexorably gaining ground in our society, we are determined to hunt down the traitors who are making this advance possible, and seek to purge our ranks of everyone who looks like too much of a softie.
 There is certainly prudence, in any conflict, in seeking to determine whom you can and can’t rely on, but prudence only does its work well when free from fear and wrath.
 Once these passions take over, it mutates into vindictiveness and paranoia.
 At such moments, it is imperative that we step back and remember that the battle belongs to the Lord.
 As the story of Gideon reminds us, it is not numbers that matter, but faith.
 The Lord is protecting and defending His Church, and even if He wills it to fail and perish in some particular time and place, He will resurrect it in due course.
 The culture wars that we might presently fight, while a genuine conflict over genuine truths and goods, are not to be simply confused with the war that Christ is waging against His enemies, and which He will win in due course.
 Only by trusting in His ultimate victory can we have the confidence to play our own small parts, and wage our own small wars, with faithfulness and discernment.

-Thus it is important to recognize that conservatives are not merely policing orthodoxy, but also motivated by pastoral concerns; thoughtful opponents of something like the Revoice conference will highlight the ways in which the dignification, rather than mortification, of disordered desires will inevitably harm rather than help Christians struggling with same-sex attraction.
+Thus it is important to recognize that it is not as if conservatives are merely policing orthodoxy, whereas progressives are motivated by pastoral concerns.
+Thoughtful opponents of something like the Revoice conference have their own pastoral concerns, highlighting the ways in which the dignification, rather than mortification, of disordered desires will inevitably harm rather than help Christians struggling with same-sex attraction.